Workplace Depression: A World Crisis

-Life is hard, but that is no reason to end it.
+As a Mental Health Activist/Advocate and workplace suicide survivor, I know that life is hard while working under the stress from many bosses, but that is no reason to end it.
 One of the key goals of my website is to encourage suicide prevention among those struggling with depression, especially in the workplace.
-Through my organization based in Chicago, Illinois, I hope to share stories that bring awareness of depression and enlightenment about the extent of mental illness to the world.
-My aim is to put together a world community to prevent people from harming themselves.
+Through my organization based in Chicago, Illinois, I hope to share stories that bring awareness of depression and enlightenment about the extent of mental illness in the workplace.
+My goal is to join together a world community to prevent employees from harming themselves and to educate corporations worldwide about employee mental health issues.
 "You are not alone.
 We share this planet together."

 Say NO to Bad Bosses